Techgrounds-Cloud-9/cloud-9-Ephraim52/01_Fundamentals_1/01_Python_1/PRG-03/PRG-03ex1.md

 int= An integer is a whole number.
 Ints can be both positive and negative.

 float= A floating-point number is a decimal number.
+Also for other types it can be usefull to add this while writing the code so you don't have to look up your mistakes.

 ## Exercise
 - Create a new script.